edgexr/edge-cloud-platform/pkg/fedewapi/README.md

 APIs defined in this version of the specification can be categorized into the following areas:
 * __FederationManagement__ - Create and manage directed federation relationship with a partner OP
 * __AvailabilityZoneInfoSynchronization__ - Management of resources of partner OP zones and status updates
-* __ArtifactManagement__ - Upload, remove, retrieve and update application descriptors, charts and packages over E/WBI towards a partner OP
+* __ArtefactManagement__ - Upload, remove, retrieve and update application descriptors, charts and packages over E/WBI towards a partner OP
 * __FileManagement__ - Upload, remove, retrieve and update  application binaries over E/WBI towards a partner OP
 * __ApplicationOnboardingManagement__ - Register, retrieve, update and remove applications over E/WBI towards a partner OP
 * __ApplicationDeploymentManagement__ - Create, update, retrieve and terminate application instances over E/WBI towards a partner OP